-Borderline Personality Disorder – Understanding and Supporting Webinar
+Borderline Personality Disorder

-$20.00 Or MEMBER PLAN (Starting at $9.95 a month/viewer)
+$20.00 Or MEMBER PLAN (Starting at $9.99 a month/viewer)

 Tricia Klassen, MSW, RSW

 Tricia is a Registered Social Worker and holds a Master of Social Work and Bachelor of Arts in Psychology and Developmental Studies.
-In addition to training with CTRI, she is a compassionate therapist who specializes in suicide intervention, self-injury, anxiety and depression and neurodevelopmental issues.
+In addition to training with CTRI, she is a compassionate therapist who specializes in suicide intervention, self-injury, anxiety, depression, and neurodevelopmental issues.
+She is also a co-author of our Counseling Insights book.
 Highlights of Tricia’s career include her role in family-centred research and training with Manitoba Family Services, several years as a social worker and therapist for St. Amant Centre, and supporting youth and families in crisis as both therapist and clinical supervisor of the Youth Crisis Stabilization System through MYS.
 Her therapeutic approach is client-centred and trauma informed, drawing upon individual strength and resiliency.
-She has a profound belief in the resiliency of the human spirit, particularly in conditions of relational attunement, connection and support.
+She has a profound belief in the resiliency of the human spirit, particularly in conditions of relational attunement, connection, and support.
 Tricia is skilled in finding a balance between being informative and building connections with her participants while delivering workshops.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter

-Learning ObjectivesUpon completion of this webinar participants should be able to
+Learning ObjectivesUpon completion of this webinar participants should be able to:

-- List a variety of traits or symptoms displayed by individuals with BPD.
+- List a variety of traits or symptoms displayed by individuals with BPD

-- Describe some common experiences of individuals who support those with BPD traits.
+- Describe some common experiences of individuals who support those with BPD traits

 - Identify key strategies to stay healthy as helpers